aanujkhurana/DataAnalysis-Python-Wx/README.md

-# Wx and Python 🐍
+# DATA ANALYSIS APP - Python 🐍
 The app is build uisng WxformBuilder and Python with AnaConda.

 ## Required Dependencies;